pellcorp/creality-wiki/docs/btteddy.md

 7. Make sure nozzle is centred on bed
 8. Run `BTTEDDY_CURRENT_CALIBRATE` Follow the [Paper Test Method](https://www.klipper3d.org/Bed_Level.html#the-paper-test)
 <br />Upon completion *`SAVE_CONFIG`*

 !!! note

+    The auxiliary fan may turn on until the btt eddy temp is less than 40c before starting the actual calibration.
+If you are in a hot climate you may need to adjust the `btteddy_macro.cfg` `variable_calibration_max_temp` value to something higher than 40c if you can't get the btt eddy under 40c with the aux fan easily.

+!!! note